Use Sheet View

 To access the command:

-- Select New Sheet View.
+- Select Sheet View.

 To use a Sheet View:

-- In the View list , select the paper space level you want the sheet to display.
+- In the View list, select the paper space level you want the sheet to display.

-- Add, delete, or edit any objects that appear this level.
+- Add, delete, or edit any objects that appear at this level.
 The changes you make at each level appear in any sheet levels below as well.

 Caution:

 In any sheet view level, you can select objects from any level above it.
 For instance, if you place a border and title block at the sheet set level, they can be selected from any sheet.
 Selecting and deleting these objects from a sheet will delete them from the sheet set level and, therefore, from all other sheets in which they were shown.
 You may find it a best practice to use unique layers for objects created at the sheet set level.
 Then, you can use the Advanced View Filter Options to make those layers unselectable.
-To restate, when you edit or delete objects in a Sheet View, be aware of what level those objects reside in so you do not inadvertently change those objects on other sheets. - Click the Refresh All button again.
+To restate, when you edit or delete objects in a Sheet View, be aware of what level those objects reside in so you do not inadvertently change those objects on other sheets. - Switch between sheets using the left and right arrows

 Dependencies: